 Chapter 34 – From honeymoon to flood

 Talk about baptism by fire.
-Mr and Mrs Webster, or so I had anticipated, turned out not to be the outcome of exchanging vows and signing umpteen registers.
+Mr. and Mrs. Webster, or so I had anticipated, turned out not to be the outcome of exchanging vows and signing umpteen registers.
 Lucía continued with her two surnames just as before the wedding.
 Our children would share her family name of Garcia with mine.
-I discovered this when signing the register at our first hotel in Northern Spain when she unduly informed me, she was not Mrs Webster.
+I discovered this when signing the register at our first hotel in Northern Spain, when she unduly informed me, she was not Mrs. Webster.
 What’s in a name, I thought as I gave her the hotel pen to sign for herself.

-I must have done something right as she was most attentive during breakfast the next morning making sure I had enough to eat and fetching me another coffee when my cup was empty.
+I must have done something right, as she was most attentive during breakfast the next morning, making sure I had enough to eat and fetching me another coffee when my cup was empty.
 I could soon become accustomed to this I thought as we drove up to Calais.

 This was my first trip back to the UK and after nearly two years of driving on Spanish roads I was confused momentarily as we drove off the ferry at Dover with the steering wheel now on the wrong side of the road, I was too busy concentrating on my driving to notice Lucía had her eyes tight shut as I negotiated her first ever roundabout.

 It was also a culture shock for Lucía.
-Now she had to speak English, but she quickly adjusted and could soon manage basic conversations with the family and when shopping.
+She had to speak English, but she quickly adjusted and could soon manage basic conversations with the family and when shopping.

 “Could you live here?”
 I said after a few weeks.